Pilgrimage for COP26

 The current Chancelot Mill on Lindsay Road, Edinburgh, Scotland

-A little further up the road was the original site of the Chancellot Mill (now on Lindsay Place) and this was where corn was ground into flour (perhaps the reason for those corn cobs on the Persevere flag?)
+A little further up the road is the original site of the Chancellot Mill (now on Lindsay Place) and this was where corn was ground into flour (perhaps the reason for those corn cobs on the Persevere flag?)
 It was steam powered and had an 185 foot high clock tower.
 Producing 43 sacks an hour (twice the original prediction), it was described as ‘the most handsome flour mill in the world’!

 Site of The Bonnington pub, now destroyed several times over, Newhaven Road, Edinburgh